 Please save this product manual for future reference.
-Additional copies are available.

 Key for users

 Use this key to determine which sections of this product manual apply to you.

 - Technical Users For professionals who order and set up Rifton products. - Home Users For care-givers who use Rifton products on a regular basis. - Maintenance Personnel For anyone who is responsible for service or re-ordering of Rifton products and parts.